Best Body Composition Exercises – Introduction

 This bodyweight classic works so many muscles there isn’t enough space to list them all, but know that burpees are a fat-torching exercise for your entire body.

-Needless to say, with so much going on, this is both a challenging and effective body transformation exercise.
+With so much going on, this is both a challenging and effective body transformation exercise.

 To do a burpee: